cometbft/cometbft/spec/mempool/gossip/dog.md

 ### How to adjust

-Function `adjustRedundancy` computes the current `redundancy` level and determines the controller actions by returning an updated RC state and whether the controller should send a `Reset` message:
+Function `controllerActions` computes the current `redundancy` level and determines the controller actions by returning an updated controller state and whether the controller should send a `Reset`
+message:
 - If no transactions were received during the last iteration, the controller should not react in order to preserve the current state of the routes.
 - If `redundancy` is too low, the controller should request more transactions by sending a `Reset`